US English (US)

 To do so…

-1. Click the Edit Agents icon across from the new Linear Hunt call queue.
+1. Click the Edit Agents icon next to the new Ring All call queue.

 mceclip1.png

-3. Using the Order in Linear Hunt option's dropdown menu, select the group this agent ring with.
+4. Use the Order in Linear Hunt dropdown to select the ordered group that the selected agents should ring for.

-6. Repeat the process for any additional, new agents for that queue.
+7. Repeat the process for any additional, new agents for the queue.

 linear cascade queue call queue types types of call queues call queues stratus linear queues linear cascade queue